-Pipes and blocks on a Basson comissioned by an American client.
+Pipes and blocks on a Bassoon comissioned by an American client.

 The glorious look and sound of polished organ pipes mounted en chamade